Airman Battle Uniform: 2010s

 In 2010, the Operation Enduring Freedom Pattern Army Combat Uniform was authorized to replace the Airman Battle Uniform for airmen in the War in Afghanistan.

 In June 2011, The Air Force Times released the announcement of a summer weight ABU to be available in 2012.
 The Improved Airman Battle Uniform will be made of a 50–50 nylon-cotton blend and was composed of the same material used by the Army for the ACU.
 Just like the ABU, the IABU is machine washable and also wrinkle resistant.
 Chief of Staff of the Air Force Gen. Norton A. Schwartz gave approval of the IABU coat and pants which will be available to trainees at Basic Military Training first.

 The ABU was fully phased in on 1 October 2011, completely replacing the BDU and DCU though most airmen had been wearing the ABU for several years by that point.

 2016: Civil Air Patrol adopts the ABU

 The Air Force's civilian auxiliary, Civil Air Patrol, wear-tested the ABU in late 2015, and in May 2016, the national commander of the Civil Air Patrol issued a memorandum allowing the wear of the ABU effective 15 June 2016.
 However, the uniform is worn with dark blue background and light silver lettering name and branch tapes and black boots in order to distinguish CAP personnel.
+In 2025, a dark blue "tactical cap" style hat was made optional for wear, owing to a shortage of ABU pattern fabric.